OliveiraEdu/d-OSP/Readme.md

 ### 4 Summary

 This artifact demonstrates the creation and management of user accounts, project accounts, and linked accounts using IPFS and Iroha.
 The sequence diagram shows the steps involved in creating and linking these accounts.
+See notebook 7.

 [1]: http://s:10000/lab/tree/1%20-%20Artifact%20-%20User%20Account%20Creation.ipynb
 [2]: http://s:10000/lab/tree/2%20-%20Artifact%20-%20Project%20Account%20Creation.ipynb